devproportal/devproportal.com/content/java-enterprise/5-New-Java-21-Features-Every-Developer-Should-Know.md

 -->

-# 5 New Java 21 Features Every Developer Should Know
+# [Java] 5 New Java 21 Features Every Developer Should Know

 When **Java 21** was announced as the latest **Long Term Support(LTS)** release by Oracle official, I found myself genuinely excited about the language's direction for the first time in years.
 After spending considerable time with these new features in production environments, I want to share the **FIVE** key features that I believe will have the most significant impact on how we write Java code.